pgte/fugue/README.markdown

 * gid : unix group id for workers.
 Defaults to current group
 * daemonize : to fork and detach

-### How to respawn
+### How to reload

-You can respawn the entire app (with no downtime)
+You can reload the entire app (with no downtime)
 For now, you will have to find the PID of the master and, on the command line:

     kill -USR2 <PID>

-That will respawn your service with no downtime.
+That will reload your service with no downtime.
+This is how it works:

+1. Master launches new master with your new app code
+1. New master launches new workers
+1. First worker notifies original master to shutdown
+1. Original master kills "old" workers, but...
+1. "Old" Workers only exit when all connections are closed.

+No downtime!

 ## TODO: